-It's a stressful process of reducing chlorine or bromine levels from a hot tub
+It's a stressful process of reducing chlorine or bromine levels in a hot tub

 Keep Your Hot Tub Open To Let The Water Evaporate

-It's preferable you do this outdoor where your hot tub can have direct access to sunlight.
-Take off the hot tub cover or spa cover, allowing the chlorinated water to evaporate.
-This step will reduce your water level as well, so you'll need to add more water after you have completed this step.
+You should do this outdoors where your hot tub will be in the sunlight.
+Take off the hot tub cover or spa cover and allow the chlorinated water to evaporate.
+This step will also reduce the water level, so you'll need to add more water after you have completed this step.

 UV rays from the sun react with free chlorine to create chlorine gas that evaporates into the air.
 So, we recommend letting your hot tub stay under the sun for about 2 hours to lower sanitizer levels by up to 85%.